GIScience/ohsome-r/README.md

 #> 6 2020-01-01 31495   1456 0.046230
 ```

+### Grouping

+<a href="https://docs.ohsome.org/ohsome-api/v1/group-by.html" target="blank">Grouping endpoints</a>
+are available for aggregation resources and can be used to compute the
+aggregated results grouped by:

+-   boundary,
+-   key,
+-   tag, and
+-   type.

+In many cases, a grouping by `boundary` can be combined with a grouping
+by `tag`.
+Some of the grouping endpoints require additional query
+parameters, e.g. `tag` groupings require a `groupByKey` parameter.
+Not
+all grouping endpoints are available for all aggregation resources –
+please consult the
+<a href="https://docs.ohsome.org/ohsome-api/v1/group-by.html" target="blank">ohsome API documentation</a>
+for details.

+You can set the `grouping` argument to any aggregation endpoint wrapper
+function (e.g. `ohsome_elements_count(grouping = c("boundary", "tag"))`)
+or use `set_grouping()` to modify existing query objects.

+### Density and ratio requests

+Many
+<a href="https://docs.ohsome.org/ohsome-api/v1/endpoints.html" target="blank">aggregation resources</a>
+have endpoints for requesting density (i.e. count, length, perimeter or
+area of features **per area**) or ratios (of OSM elements satisfying a
+`filter2` to elements satisfying a `filter`) instead of or in addition
+to absolute values.

+You can request density or ratio values by setting the `return_value`
+argument to aggregation endpoint wrapper functions (e.g.
+`ohsome_elements_count(return_value = "density")`).
+Mind that ratio
+endpoints require an additional `filter2` query parameter.
+Please
+consult the
+<a href="https://docs.ohsome.org/ohsome-api/v1/endpoints.html" target="blank">ohsome API documentation</a>
+or print `names(ohsome_endpoints)` to the console in order to check for
+the availability of specific density and ratio endpoints.

 ### Dealing with complex API responses

 The ohsome API allows grouping aggregate values for various timestamps